chris-j-akers/thos-light-jekyll-theme/_posts/2020-11-10-welcome-to-thos-light.md

 ### font

-  The default is Montserrat from Google Fonts.
-If you want to add a different font you will probably need to adjust the link found in `head.html` include file
+The default fonts are [Montserrat](https://fonts.google.com/specimen/Montserrat) for the body and bolded [Inconsolata](https://fonts.google.com/specimen/Inconsolata) for code.
+Both are freely available from Google Fonts.
+If you want to add a different font you will need to adjust the link found in `_includes/head.html`.

   ```html
   <link rel="stylesheet"